 What are the claims you make to prove student learning?
 This natural bridge or evolution from input to outcomes is through competencies.
 At a fundamental level, we need to spotlight not just what students learn, but what they can do with that learning.
 That’s profound because employers care about what our graduates can do.
 A transcript that includes a managerial accounting course enables employers to infer what a student knows, but they don’t quite know what students can do with that knowledge.
 When you talk about competencies and what students can do, that’s the language of the workforce.
 Right now, higher ed has a problem with workforce alignment.
 Competencies are a real breakthrough.

 Data is another breakthrough.
 In every industry in the world, it seems data is transforming how we do work.
 I look at our data analytics team: we have 75 people on it, we measure everything.
 We learn a lot.
 It allows us to improve quality and it allows us to support students much more robustly.
 Think of the work that Mark Becker’s doing at Georgia State University, for example, using data around persistence and the way they’ve been able to move the dial on that.
-Look at at the work of a company like Civitas Learning, which is using data to help institutions measure the efficacy of all of their student success initiatives and to optimize student success.
+Look at the work of a company like Civitas Learning, which is using data to help institutions measure the efficacy of all of their student success initiatives and to optimize student success.
 Simply put, data is a game changer.

 Insights & Outlooks: Final question: is there a favorite podcast, show or a book that you’re enjoying now or recently and could you share with us why?

 Every industry is an echo chamber.
 We’re all reading the Chronicle, we’re all reading Inside Higher Ed, we’re all at the same conferences.
 We kind of know what’s going on by and large, but it’s fascinating to look at and learn from industries like healthcare.
 I just listened to the podcast with Danny Meyer, one of the great restauranteurs in America.
 I love, for example, the way he talks about the difference between service and hospitality.
 Service is what people pay for and expect.
-Hospitality is the unexpected “wow” moments– that you remembered my favorite cocktail before I even order or that you went out of the ordinary to do something for me.
+Hospitality is the unexpected “wow” moments– that you remembered my favorite cocktail before I even ordered, or that you went out of the ordinary to do something for me.
 That’s memorable.